rodolfocaldeira/screen-hue/readme.md

 Screen Hue
 ==========

-A simple socket.io app that throws you a lot of different colours.
+A simple socket.io app that shows you a rainbow of colours.
 Inspired by Philips Hue - http://www.meethue.com/